 Social Emotional Mental Health (SEMH)

 We place a very high priority on support for the mental health and emotional wellbeing of our children, staff and families.
 Our PSHE curriculum as well as our whole school ethos contribute to an established whole school approach to promoting and supporting mental health.

-Children across school take part in regular lessons relating to mental health and emotional wellbeing - see the MindMate theme within our Relationships and Heath Education curriculum.
+Children across school take part in regular lessons relating to mental health and emotional wellbeing - see the MindMate theme within our PSHE curriculum.

 Future in Mind Strategy

 We are fully committed to the Future in Mind: Leeds strategy and are very proud to have been awarded MindMate Champion status.
 (Click here to see our MindMate Champions submission).

 We have been actively involved in many partnership opportunities working with colleagues across the city, and further afield, to support the MindMate agenda.
 These opportunities have included demonstrating a ‘live lesson’ at the launch of the MindMate lesson resources, presenting at a regional learning event about MindMate in our school and writing a series of blogs for the MindMate website.

 Children in school are proud to take on the role of MindMate Ambassador.
 This role has been established in our school since 2018 and we are delighted to have worked in partnership with colleagues at Leeds City Council to develop a resource pack which will enable other schools to develop the role of MindMate Ambassador.